Sexual Misconduct affects all of us.

 Learn the 5 Steps

-You can help end gender-based discrimination and violence by creating and engaging in healthy, respectful relationships; familiarizing yourself with campus and community resources; and, pledging to never commit or condone any acts of violence.
+You can help end sexual misconduct, discrimination and violence by creating and engaging in healthy, respectful relationships; familiarizing yourself with campus and community resources; and, pledging to never commit or condone any acts of violence.

 There are many opportunities for students to get involved on campus and lead the charge to prevent violence.
 Visit the page below to learn more about these opportunities to get connected and make a difference on campus.